 How the FSRS works

-Ten percent of a community’s overall score is based on how well the fire department receives and dispatches fire alarms.
+A maximum of 10 points of a community’s overall score is based on how well the fire department receives and dispatches fire alarms.
 Our field representatives evaluate:

 - the dispatch circuits and how the center notifies firefighters about the location of the emergency